n-e-t-a-n/GoFlow/README.md

 ## General App Functionalities

 - **User Management**: Users can register, log in, and log out.
-Authentication is handled via JWT tokens, with role-based access control ensuring proper permissions for each user.
+Authentication is handled via Laravel Sanctum personal access tokens, with role-based access control ensuring proper permissions for each user.

 - **Board Management**: Users can create, view, and manage boards.
-Admins have additional privileges to modify board details such as name and description.
+Admins have additional privileges to modify board details such as list names, task due dates, assigned users, etc....

 - **Task Organization**: Boards are organized into task lists, and tasks can be created, updated, moved between lists, and assigned to specific users.
 Admins can set due dates, priorities, and manage assignees.